lttng/lttng-docs/contents/using-lttng/instrumenting/c-application/building-linking/lttng-ust-pkg-config.md

 pkg-config --libs lttng-ust
 </pre>

-This will return `-llttng-ust -ldl` on Linux systems.
+This prints `-llttng-ust -ldl` on Linux systems.

 You may also check the LTTng-UST version using `pkg-config`: